h4-grid/broadcast-grid/README.md

-# tegna-media-broadcast-grid
+# broadcast-grid
-This is the repo for a responsive js/css grid system to be applied to Tegna Media's Broadcast websites
+This is the repo for a responsive js/css grid system to be applied to Broadcast websites

 you can view these demos @